skenderidis/f5-cis-lab/examples/ingress/tls/README.md

 ## TLS Ingress (certificate on BIGIP)
-The following example deploys an ingress resource with 2 FQDNs that require different TLS certificates (stored on BIGIP).
+In the following example we deploy an Ingress resource with 2 FQDNs that require different TLS certificates (stored on BIGIP).

 Verify that both SSL Client Profile exists (see below).
 ![certificates-bigip](images/certificates-bigip.png)